dusk-network/dusk-deploy-cli/README.md

                             it may take a long time to scan the entire blockchain, so in order to limit the waiting time, user can enter a height from which the scan is to be started.
 The user needs to know, at least approximately, above which height her unspent notes are located.
+    -r, --relative_height   Optional relative starting block height.
+Scanning the blockchain for notes will start from current height minus this value.
+If omitted or current block height cannot be obtained, absolute starting block height is assumed.
+This option, if present, overrides the absolute block height.

 ```